As exhausted as I was, I didn't sleep well or long. I'd been put completely

 I did my best to nod and concentrated on my breathing.
 In and out.
 Slow

 and steady.
-Focus in on the sound of your own heartbeat, and listen to it
+Focus in on the sound of your own heartbeat, and listen

 until it slows down.
-Feel every individual muscle in your body and make
+Feel every individual muscle in your body and

 them all relax, one by one.
 The entire touchy-feely-one-with-the-universe

-routine that Wufei had taught me a couple months back was tedious, boring,
+routine that Wufei had taught me a couple months back was tedious,

 and just what I needed.
 It got my mind off of my nightmares and washed

-away all my thoughts while I concentrated on just controlling my own body.
+away all my thoughts while I concentrated on just controlling my own

 It took a while before I had everything back to normal, though.
-I was having
+I was

 a hard time concentrating.